csplib/csplib/HOWTO.md

 Yet you are here and you want to make a contribution to CSPLib.
 So nice of you!

-Here, we will give step by steps instructions describing how you can make a contribution to CSPLib.
+Here, we will give step by step instructions describing how you can make a contribution to CSPLib.
 These instructions will use the command line [git tool](https://git-scm.com), there are graphical user interfaces which may or may not make life easier.

 We strongly suggest reading tutorials on Git and GitHub usage to learn these tools better.